Locals’ Choice Ballot FAQ

 Q: My business was nominated, and I saw it on the website during the nomination period, but it is not showing up in the voting round.
 Why?

-A: See the guidelines below.
+See the guidelines above.
 After nominations close and before voting opens, our team does its best to vet all nominees.
 While your business may have appeared during the nomination period, our team may have determined it was ineligible for the voting round.

 Q: I missed the nominations period.
 Can I/my business still be entered in the contest?